 Clown is pretty much the opposite of most of the videos I describe on this site.
 There is no migraine-inducing fashion, no super-futuristic dance moves and no symbols being flashed every 3 seconds.
 Yet, in the end, the same dark reality is conveyed and the same elitist group is being acknowledged and referred to.

 The video is shot in black and white, in the style of silent films of the 1920s.
 All of the action takes place in a single setting, a kind of meeting room where it seems important issues are being discussed.
-On one of the walls we read the words “Anywhere in the world and solar system”.
+On one of the walls, we read the words “Anywhere in the world and solar system”.
 These words often appear on music industry contracts as a way of defining the true reach of it in case of legal issues.
-Also these words give this meeting room an ethereal dimension, one that transcends time and place.
+Also, these words give this meeting room an ethereal dimension, one that transcends time and place.

-The decisions being made seem to have a weight that supercedes any regular political or national entity.
+The decisions being made seem to have a weight that supersedes any regular political or national entity.
 There are men in military uniforms resembling those worn during the reign of Hitler or Mussolini, though the racial diversity of this panel indicates that we are not looking at a traditional fascist government, but at something of a “higher level”, hence the words “Anywhere in the world and solar system”.
 Put another way, the video appears to refer to a dictatorship evolving on a supra-national level, such as maybe … the Illuminati and the NWO?

 The video begins with a strange scene: Emeli enters this room escorted by two soldiers as if she were a prisoner, yet she is greeted with warm applause from around the room.
 Right from the start, the video describes the contradiction of being a star in this day and age: influential and revered by the masses, while still completely in submission to higher powers.
-The applause Emeli receives is almost sarcastic, as if saying “We are applauding you like your fans do — but we still own you”.
+The applause Emeli receives is almost sarcastic as if saying “We are applauding you like your fans do — but we still own you”.

 Emeli is then presented with something that represents the dilemma of anyone who wants to make it big in the music industry.